-Identify the main ideas in readings and practice APA style reference list entries.
+Identify the main ideas in readings and practice APA style reference list entries; readings are selected to help you do the module activities.
 Lots of preparation required (reading!), and formal in that you need do the reference list entry and want to write professionally.
 BUT: if you are behind on reading, don't have time to edit, post anyway!
 You will get some points.
-You are able to turn in responses during weeks 2-10, but you can only submit on the week's readings; once Friday comes, the board is closed.
+You are able to turn in responses during weeks 2-10, but you can only submit on that week's readings; once Friday comes, the board is closed.
 Reading summaries are graded on the following check plus/minus system; most people get checks on most things.